-- Defines hip hop in Africa vis-a-vis other forms of popular music in Africa, as well as U.S. hip hop.
+- This chapter defines hip hop in Africa vis-a-vis other forms of popular music in Africa, as well as U.S. hip hop.

-- Takes on the question of “authenticity” with an analysis of the employment of established hip hop rhyme schemes found in hip hop in Africa.
+- This chapter takes on the question of “authenticity” with an analysis of the employment of established hip hop rhyme schemes found in hip hop in Africa.

-- Argues the existence of a musical relationship between the continent and the US Diaspora, as well as within the continent, through the use of sampling and collaborations.
+- This chapter argues the existence of a musical relationship between the continent and the US Diaspora, as well as within the continent, through the use of sampling and collaborations.

 Chapter 2: “Understand Where I’m Coming From”: The Growth of African Hip Hop and Representations of African Culture

-- Argues that economic and political events on the continent in the 1980s and 1990s led to the development and politicization of hip hop culture
+- This chapter argues that economic and political events on the continent in the 1980s and 1990s led to the development and politicization of hip hop culture

-- Details the ways in which hip hop emerged as a tool to represent social dissonance
+- This chapter details the ways in which hip hop emerged as a tool to represent social dissonance

-- Presents hip hop as a cultural representation beyond the music, specifically the use graffiti, media (film, magazines, radio), and fashion as forms of cultural representations within hip hop culture.
+- This chapter presents hip hop as a cultural representation beyond the music, specifically the use graffiti, media (film, magazines, radio), and fashion as forms of cultural representations within hip hop culture.